CescaNeri/DataMining-MachineLearning/data-mining/rule-based-classifier/rule-classifier.md

 ## Coverage and Accuracy

+We can have very accurate rules but with low coverage, which is not that relevant.
 Given a dataset D and a classification rule A -> y, we define:

 - **Coverage** as the portion of records satisfying the antecedent of the rule